By Nat Krieger

 Years later the ancient inland sea would draw them back, this time a little further west onto the island of Mallorca.
 It was there Bob shaped his walls, and mused, “Every man should write a book and build a house.”

-Along with their friend John Ratajkowski, Deborah and Bob were rebuilding a house in the village of Sant Joan, about a half hour and world away from the tourist port of La Palma.
+Along with their friend John Ratajkowski, Deborah and Bob were rebuilding a house in the village of Sant Joan, about a half hour and world away from the tourist port of Palma de Mallorca.
 Bob had become friends with John while writing a piece for the Reader, The Warsaw Connection, February 9, 1984(!) a true story that followed the artist smuggling a 300-year-old Italian violin into Communist Poland.

 Oh, and Bob was also a poet.
 How could he not be?
 Living at the intersection of jazz and writing, both enriched by his attunement to the sensual world.
 Poetry, the older and elemental brother to prose.
 Deborah confirms that Bob wrote poetry for as long as she knew him.
 Not a lot, but poems would appear from time to time.
 Just last year The Third Conning dropped on these pages…